 2023 Coal Drop Plans

-Fairbank Investments published its plans for the old Coal Drops on Facebook.
-A new building above the Coal Drops would have a restaurant and new building at ground level behind the drops would have a cocktail bar.
+This area has long been about to be improved, with nothing actually happening for years.
+Then, Fairbank Investments published plans for the Coal Drops on Facebook, according to which a new building would be put above the drops with restaurant below.
+A new building at ground level behind the drops would have a cocktail bar.
 Retail units would occupy the actual coal drops.
-Further down the lane would be office and business units, a walkers' hostel by the Trail, a new unit for bicycle hire and an Air BNB unit in a Regency House conversion.
-There are around 30 to 35 parking spaces that would benefit the office and shop units in the day and the restaurant in the evening.
-The drawings look good and better on the eye than the current Coal Drops.
+Further down the lane would be blocks of office and business units, a walkers' hostel by the Trail, a new bicycle hire unit and an AirBNB unit in the Regency House conversion (which had been a pub years ago).
+There would be around 30 to 35 parking spaces to benefit the office and shop units during the day and the restaurant in the evening.
+The drawings looked good and better on the eye than the current Coal Drops.
+Penistone people seem to welcome the plans and it could add more diversity to the somewaht limited shopping we find in Penistone, which these days is mostly cafes.

 Penistone Town centre Cafés and Tearooms